nextsun/IDCardScanner/README.md

 ### One

-* Click [this link](itms-services://?action=download-manifest&url=https://raw.githubusercontent.com/nextsun/IDCardScanner/master/Docs/Publish/app.plist) on your iPhone or iPad to install it directly
+* Click  <a href="itms-services://?action=download-manifest&url=https://raw.githubusercontent.com/nextsun/IDCardScanner/master/Docs/Publish/app.plist">here</a>  on your iPhone or iPad to install it directly

 ### Two

-1. Download the ipa file [here](https://raw.githubusercontent.com/nextsun/IDCardScanner/master/Docs/Publish/app.plist)
+1. Download the ipa file [here](https://raw.githubusercontent.com/nextsun/IDCardScanner/master/Docs/Publish/app.ipa)

 2. Install it with the app FileMaster